 Another important thing is to be ready to check all the expected characteristics in advance.
 In particular:

-Minimum Specifications for TV as Monitor:
+Minimum Specifications for TV as a Monitor:

 Choose and buy a TV with at least the minimum required tech specs.
 Also, make sure that you can return the TV to the store if in reality some characteristics do not really match the desired ones.
+Do not remove packaging film yet.

 Turn on both, PC and TV.